DevSpeaks/nextjs-server-log-viewer/README.md

-**nextjs-server-log-viewer**
-A Next.js application demonstrating how to set up server-side logging using [Errsole](https://github.com/errsole/errsole.js) with MySQL.
-This repository provides an example configuration for capturing and viewing logs in real-time through Errsole’s web-based dashboard, offering an efficient solution for debugging and performance monitoring of Next.js SSR applications.

----

-## README

 # Next.js Server Log Viewer

 This repository showcases how to implement server-side logging in a Next.js application using **Errsole** and **MySQL**.
 By storing logs in a MySQL database, you can conveniently search and manage your logs through Errsole’s user-friendly web dashboard—essential for troubleshooting SSR issues and monitoring production performance.